Shubhanflash22/Implicit-finite-difference-scheme-for-acoustic-wave-propagation-/README.md

 * Implementation of implicit and central finite difference schemes.
 * Simulation of wave propagation at four different speeds.
-* Visualization of wave propagation using Python and MATLAB.
+* Visualization of wave propagation using MATLAB.

 ## Dataset / Inputs